Domain Email & Office Website WordPress Hosting VPS

 The average office worker receives 121 emails daily.
 You need to understand that you’re fighting for their attention.
 So, a strong opening is necessary to hook them.
 Without one, nobody will read your newsletter or email marketing campaigns.

 Knowing your audience is the first step to understanding how to start an email.
 You’ll determine the appropriate formality level you can use based on it.
-The following topics will give you more insights into how to open an email formally and informally.
+The following sections will give you more insight into how to open an email formally and informally.

 How to formally start an email